jmaggio14/imagepypelines/README.md

 when debugging an image pipeline, printing out an image can be counter productive.
-Imaging scientists frequently default to printing out the shape or size of the data. `imsciutils` contains a helper class to quickly summarize an image in formated string
+Imaging scientists frequently default to printing out the shape or size of the data. `imsciutils` contains a helper class to quickly summarize an image in a formatted string
 ```python
 import imsciutils as iu
 lenna = iu.lenna()